HarryHuynh1205/Portfolio_Pizza_SalesPerformance/README.md

 -- to understand the bestseller category which ingredients should be available in store

-I. TOTAL ORDERS SOLD BY CATEGORY:
+-- TOTAL ORDERS BY CATEGORY
       SELECT pt.category,
              count(DISTINCT o.order_id) As total_order
       FROM pizza_types as Pt